alan-turing-institute/scivision/docs/model_repository_template.md

 It's common in Python packages to house the core package  code within a child directory of the same name as the repo parent directory, as in the [model repo structure](#-model-repo-structure) diagram above (i.e. `comp_vis/comp_vis`).

-For your model(s) to be loadable by the scivision API, we additionally insist that you include a `model.py` in this child directory and set up a `model.yml` config file in a directory called `/.scivision`.
+For your model(s) to be loadable by the scivision API, we additionally insist that you include a `model.py` in this child directory and set up a `model.yml` config file in a directory called `.scivision`.

 ### 🏗️ Model code